-ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up
+ILO Declaration on Fundamental Principles and Rights at Work (1998)(as amended in 2022)

 Whereas the ILO was founded in the conviction that social justice is essential to universal and lasting peace;

 Whereas economic growth is essential but not sufficient to ensure equity, social progress and the eradication of poverty, confirming the need for the ILO to promote strong social policies, justice and democratic institutions;

 Whereas the ILO should, now more than ever, draw upon all its standard- setting, technical cooperation and research resources in all its areas of competence, in particular employment, vocational training and working conditions, to ensure that, in the context of a global strategy for economic and social development, economic and social policies are mutually reinforcing components in order to create broad-based sustainable development;